• Skip to primary navigation

 Instructions

-• Add wet ingredients: warm soy or oat milk and vegan butter.
-Using a stand mixer equipped with its dough hook, knead until dough forms, on medium-low.
-It might look there's too much vegan butter, but the dough will set after a minute or so.
+• Add the wet ingredients: vegan milk and vegan butter or oil, and with a stand mixer fitted with a dough hook, knead on medium-low until the dough forms.
+It may seem like there’s too much vegan butter, but the dough will come together after a minute or two.

-• Knead for 6 minutes more.
-Dough should feel smooth and tacky, and come out easily of the bowl.
+• Knead for another 6 minutes.
+The dough should feel smooth and slightly tacky and should come out of the bowl easily.

-• Place dough into a clean bowl, covering it with a kitchen tower or plastic wrap.
-Let dough rise in a warm place for 90 minutes, or until doubled.
-It might take longer during a very cold winter, or less time during summer.
+• Transfer the dough to a clean bowl and cover with a kitchen towel or plastic wrap.
+Let it rise in a warm spot for 90 minutes or until doubled.
+This might take longer in winter or less time during summer.

-• Divide into 4 even pieces and let them rest covered for 10 minutes before shaping.
+• Divide the dough into 4 even pieces and let them rest, covered, for 10 minutes before shaping.

-• Prepare a 9 inch loaf pan, lining it with parchment paper.
+• Prepare a 9-inch loaf pan by lining it with parchment paper.

-In a clean surface, using a rolling pin or bottle, open dough, rolling it over itself and pinching to seal it close.
-Repeat with each piece, placing them side to side in the loaf pan, pinched side down.
+• On a clean surface, roll each piece of dough out with a rolling pin, then roll it up tightly, pinching to seal.
+Repeat with all 4 pieces and place them side by side in the loaf pan, pinched side down.

-• Cover loosely and let it rise for about 40 minutes, or until it looks puffy and light.
+• Cover loosely and let rise for about 40 minutes, or until the dough looks puffy and light.

-• While dough rises, preheat oven to 350°F, rack placed in the middle shelf.
+• While the dough rises, preheat the oven to 350°F, placing the rack in the middle.

-• Mix maple syrup and plant-based milk for the vegan wash.
-Bruch it on top of dough just before baking.
+• Mix maple syrup with a little plant-based milk for the vegan wash and brush it on the dough just before baking.

 Video